lucaesse/Jamf-McNuggets/Automatic Admin Password Changer/README.md

 ## 📂 Output

 - Encrypted password is saved to:
-/private/var/tmp/encrypted_localadmin_password.txt
+  `/private/var/tmp/encrypted_localadmin_password.txt`

 Use a custom Extension Attribute in Jamf Pro to read this file and report the encrypted password to the Jamf console.

+## 🧩 Decryption Extension Attribute

+If you want to **decrypt the password inside Jamf Pro**, you can configure a second **Extension Attribute** with the extension_attribute.sh script.

+⚠️ **Caution:** This will expose the password in plaintext in Jamf Pro.
+Restrict access using Jamf's RBAC settings.

 ## 🖥️ Usage

 1. Deploy the script to your macOS devices using a Jamf policy.
 2. Ensure the `admin` user exists.
 3. After execution, the script will:
    - Rotate the password
    - Encrypt and store it temporarily
    - Trigger an inventory update (`jamf recon`)

 ## 🔐 Security Notes

-- The encryption key should be stored securely and rotated periodically, use the script in a policy and run it for example once a week.
+- The encryption key should be stored securely and rotated periodically.
+- Run the script via a Jamf policy (e.g., weekly) to ensure regular password rotation.
 - Ensure that the temporary file is read only by authorized scripts or tools.

 ## 📜 License